-- You can reduce other system components (e.g. fans) and related costs
+- You can reduce other system components (e.g. fans) and their related costs.

-- A custom power supply gives you greatest flexibility to optimize the overall mechanical design.
+- You get the greatest flexibility to optimize the overall mechanical design.

 - You get a power supply to fit your space, rather than designing around a fixed form factor.